jad-moawad/jad-moawad.github.io/research.md

 4. Moawad, Jad, Oesch, Daniel.
 'The Myth of the Middle Class Squeeze: Employment and Income by Class in Six Western Countries, 1980-2020', *under review*.
 [Working paper.](https://osf.io/preprints/socarxiv/yrjpf/)
 5. Moawad, Jad.
 'The Impact of the Great Recession on Health Inequalities in Europe: Evidence from 29 Countries', *under review*.
 6. Moawad, Jad.
 'Changes in Wealth Inequalities over the Last Two Decades: The Role of Education'.
-6. Moawad, Jad.
-'Changes in Wealth Inequalities over the Last Two Decades: The Role of Education'.

 ### Dissertation